What is the Form W-2?

 If you find that you regularly have a big tax bill in April, you may want to adjust your tax withholdings.
 This is done using Form W-4.

 You probably filled out a Form W-4 on your first day at work.
 Talk to your human resources department about lowering your number of exemptions or adding an elective withholding.
-You can also use our Paycheck Plus tax calculator to see how changes to your withholding allowances affect your refund and paycheck.
+You can also use the TaxAct W-4 Calculator to see how changes to your withholding allowances affect your refund and paycheck.

 If you have the opposite problem — a big tax refund each April — then you are withholding too much from each paycheck.